mununki/rust_graphql_api_boilerplate/README.md

 $ cargo run
 ```

-## Build with Docker
+### Build with Docker

 ```shell
 $ docker build -t rust_gql .
 $ docker run --rm -d -p 3030:3030 --name running_rust_gql rust_gql
 ```

 > Change the listening port from `127.0.0.1` to `0.0.0.0` in `main.rs`.
-Because rust GraphQL API in docker container needs to listen to `0.0.0.0` instead of local interfase in order for host to access to the API.
+Because rust GraphQL API in docker container needs to listen to `0.0.0.0` instead of local interface in order for host to access to the API.

 > GraphiQL : connect to 127.0.0.1:3030 with browser